vinithabhj/voice-ai-receptionist-dental-mumbai/README.md

 ## Workflow Summary
 1. User sends a voice message on Telegram
 2. n8n downloads the audio and transcribes it using Whisper
-3. GPT-4o extracts intent and required fields (clinic, date, time, treatment)
+3. GPT-4o extracts intent and required fields (date, time, treatment)
 4. If booking:
    - Resolves date/time in IST
-   - Routes clinic to correct Google Calendar
    - Creates the event
 5. AI replies back via voice (OpenAI TTS), text (Telegram), and email (Gmail OAuth)
 6. For treatment questions, the AI gives safe, friendly answers